picocms/Pico/CONTRIBUTING.md

 * [Removed] ...
 ```

 Before pushing a new Git tag, make sure to update the `Pico::VERSION` and `Pico::VERSION_ID` constants.
-If you've simultaneously developed a new version of Pico's official [default theme](https://github.com/picocms/pico-theme) and/or the [`PicoDeprecated` plugin](https://github.com/picocms/pico-deprecated), make sure to create releases for them first, otherwise automatic deployment will fail.
+The versions of Pico's official [default theme](https://github.com/picocms/pico-theme) and the [`PicoDeprecated` plugin](https://github.com/picocms/pico-deprecated) both strictly follow Pico's version.
+Since Pico's pre-built release package contains them, you must always create a new release of them (even though nothing has changed) before creating a new Pico release.

+If you're pushing a new major or minor release of Pico, you should also update Pico's `composer.json` to require the latest minor releases of Pico's dependencies.
+Besides, don't forget to update the `@version` tags in the PHP class docs.

 Travis CI will draft the new [release on GitHub](https://github.com/picocms/Pico/releases) automatically, but will require you to manually amend the descriptions formatting.
 The latest Pico version is always available at https://github.com/picocms/Pico/releases/latest, so please make sure to publish this URL rather than version-specific URLs.
 [Packagist](http://packagist.org/packages/picocms/pico) will be updated automatically.